 Construction at Disney’s Caribbean Beach Resort is moving along at a quick pace.
-Since my last update, there has been progress in Centertown, the Disney Skyliner and the Riviera Resort.
+Since my last update, there has been progress made with Centertown, the Disney Skyliner and the Riviera Resort.
 I take an in depth look through the islands and answer all kinds of great questions.

 See all 111 pictures here